Windmills in Berlin: Adlermühle in Mariendorf

 The Adlermühle at Buchsteinweg 32–34 in Mariendorf, an octagonal gallery Dutch windmill built in 1889, has been a listed monument since 1963.
-Milling ceased in 1959, and its mechanical parts were removed.
-After standing without sails, it received gatter sails and a steer in 1982.

 The former corn mill now serves as a clubhouse and leisure centre for the Berliner Schwimmverein Friesen 1895 e.V., which funded renovations with public and private support.
 It hosts events like Whitsun concerts, guided tours on open days, and exhibitions during “German Mill Day,” organized by the German Society for Mill History and Preservation.
 A first-floor room for up to 50 people is available for hire.
 The mill is accessible during opening hours.

-Named for the eagle in Prussia’s coat of arms above the entrance, the Adlermühle was reportedly the largest windmill in the former Mark Brandenburg, according to Gerhard Schlimpert.